jose-elias-alvarez/typescript.nvim/README.md

   The command requires a position and derives it from the current window when using the Vim command or from the given `winnr` when using the Lua API.

+  `opts` is a table containing the following options:

+  - `fallback`: determines whether to fall back to a standard LSP definition request when the server fails to find a source definition.

 ### Handlers